salujajaskeerat/ELP305-TribeD-documentation/index.md

 MCB is a Miniature Circuit Breaker built to save the electrical circuit and loads from short circuit and overload faults.

-RCCB is Residual Current Circuit Breaker which is also used to break the circuit when leakage current occurs.
+RCCB is Residual Current Circuit Breaker used to break the circuit when leakage current occurs.

-The MCB Distribution Box consists of MCB, a neutral link, an earthing link and a distribution board which has a RCCB and a number of MCB for all the rooms.
+The MCB Distribution Box consists of an MCB, a neutral link, an earthing link and a distribution board with an RCCB and a number of MCB for all the rooms.

-A phase wire and a neutral wire from the input supply are connected to the MCB which are then connected to the RCCB in series.
-From the RCCB, the Phase connection goes in parallel to the MCBs and the neutral wire enters the neutral link.
+A phase wire and a neutral wire from the input supply are connected to the MCB, then connected to the RCCB in series.
+From the RCCB, the Phase connection goes in parallel to the MCBs, and the neutral wire enters the neutral link.

-From each MCB the phase wire is connected to the switch board in the room and a neutral wire is connected from the neutral link.
+From each MCB, the phase wire is connected to the switchboard in the room, and a neutral wire is connected from the neutral link.
 Earthing wire is connected from the earthing link for each room.

 <https://in.pinterest.com/pin/207587864065004785/>
 <https://mechatrofice.com/electrical/wiring/distribution-board-wiring>

 ### 6.4.3.
 Battery Room preventive measures against mishaps

-1. Ventilation: During the recharge process hydrogen and oxygen evolve from the lead acid battery.
-If the hydrogen level exceeds 4% of the available volume in the area then the general atmosphere can become explosive – because of this it is recommended that the concentration of hydrogen never exceeds 1% of available volume.
+1. Ventilation: Hydrogen and oxygen evolved from the lead-acid battery during the recharge process.
+Suppose the hydrogen level exceeds 4% of the available volume in the area.
+In that case, the general atmosphere can become explosive – because of this; it is recommended that the concentration of hydrogen never exceeds 1% of available volume.

 - Adequate ventilation needs to be provided to keep the hydrogen level below 1%.
-The battery room shall be ventilated by means of two exhaust fans (one working + one standby).
+The battery room shall be ventilated employing two exhaust fans (one working + one standby).

 - The standby fan should start automatically in case the other fails.
 - The fan shall be mounted as high as possible in the wall, but not below the level of the light fittings.
-(Fan used : Havells Ventil Air DX 200mm Exhaust Fan )
+(Fan used: Havells Ventil Air DX 200mm Exhaust Fan )

 2. Personal Protective Equipment and Clothing

-- One ABC fire extinguisher that is properly inspected/maintained
+- One ABC fire extinguisher that is adequately inspected/maintained

 - One Fire extinguisher <https://www.amazon.in/ALERTFIRE-Fire-Stop-Home-Fire-Extinguisher/dp/B09D3T7BB6/ref=sr_1_4?keywords=fire%2Bextinguisher&qid=1643563208&s=kitchen&sprefix=fire%2Bex%2Ckitchen%2C286&sr=1-4&th=1>
 - Adequate amount of Neutralizer <https://www.amazon.in/Chemsorb-Neutralizing-Fast-Acting-Neutralizer-Laboratories/dp/B07BHVBF1T/ref=sr_1_2?crid=1HLP2UZKMZ8N1&keywords=neutralizer+battery&qid=1643565053&sprefix=neutralizer+batter%2Caps%2C197&sr=8-2>